fab2s/SoUuid/README.md

 SoUuid is a working proposal to generate ordered UUIDs in a simple and efficient way using PHP.

-While UUID already have [well defined standards](https://tools.ietf.org/html/rfc4122), they suffer from quite bad performance when used a primary index in DBMS.
+While UUIDs already have [well defined standards](https://tools.ietf.org/html/rfc4122), they suffer from quite bad performance when used as a primary key in DBMS.
 The reason are well know and goes down to :
-- UUID are 36 characters long, and this can grow the index size significantly, especially with InnoDB and alike where every secondary index would also contain the primary key.
+- UUID are 36 characters long, which can grow the index size significantly, especially with InnoDB and alike where every secondary index would also contain the primary key.
 - Insert comes at a terrible cost since UUID PKs are pretty random thus highly scattered across the index.

 You can find more information and benchmarks in [Percona Database Performance Blog](https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/) or [on MariaDb's KB](https://mariadb.com/kb/en/library/guiduuid-performance/).
 Both includes solutions to handle the matter at the database level.
 While they focus on Mysql, the problem is similar with other DBMS : lack of UUID order and UUID size are costly, with ordering being critical for massive inserts on a PK.